tiagodeluna/study-notes/AWS/README.md

 Amazon DynamoDB provides **NoSQL** database **tables** as a service, with unlimited number of items per table, low-latency queries and scalable read/write throughput.
 Amazon DynamoDB is a good fit for structured data from the Web, Mobile and Internet of Things Apps, as well as Ad Tech and Gaming.

+DynamoDB stores data in partitions.
+Partitions are SSD allocations of storage for the table and automatically replicated accross multiple AZs.

 Primary key:

 Primary key attributes must have the data type of string, number, or binary.
 There are two types of primary key: